 Student Mistreatment and Reporting

-A global student advocate serves as the central reporting resource for professionalism concerns for all WFSM students, as well as for visiting students, non-WFSM clinical students and non-affiliated student interns.
+Sarah Riney serves as the global Learning Environment Liaison (formerly the Student Advocate), the central reporting resource for professionalism concerns for all School of Medicine students, as well as for visiting students, non-School of Medicine clinical students and non-affiliated student interns.

 To report a learning environment or mistreatment concern, or to report a positive learning environment experience, please use the following: